brandonyee-cs/srh-journals/Journal 2.md

 *Hybrid Physics-Informed Transformer for Multi-Scale Temporal Forecasting*
 ---

-## September 15, 2025 1 hour outside of class
+## September 15, 2025 2 hours outside of class

+In class, I did Journal 1 revisions.
 **Focus:** Architecture Analysis & Setup
 This is like building a weather prediction system that learns from data but also respects physics laws like conservation of energy.
 We're combining AI pattern-recognition with the reliability of fundamental physics.